 The DMXC card is a communication interface which allows the projector to be controlled using the standard E1.11 USITT DMX512-A protocol (DMX512-A 2008).
-DMX-512 is a serial protocol which is used for controlling lighting / staging equipment from a lighting console or similar host equipment.
-ArtNet (defined by Artistic License's Art-Net II Specification) is an Ethernet implementation of the DMX protocol.
-The M-Series projector supports the DMX protocol through 2 data input interfaces, 1) a DMX card and 2) ArtNet through the Ethernet connector.
+DMX-512 is a serial protocol which is used for controlling lighting and staging equipment from a lighting console or similar host device.
+ArtNET (defined by Artistic License's Art-Net II Specification) is an Ethernet implementation of the DMX protocol.
+The M Series projector supports the DMX protocol through 2 data input interfaces, 1) a DMX card and 2) ArtNET through the Ethernet connector.

-Unlike the other optional input cards, the DMXC card is not an input interface for video signals, but it plugs into a standard input card option slot.
-The card can always be active, even when the projector is powered down (i.e. in standby mode).
+The DMXC card is not an input interface for video signals, but it plugs into a standard input card option slot.
+The card can always be active, even when the projector is in standby mode.
 Only one DMXC card will be allowed per system.
-If more than one is populated, the 2nd and subsequent cards will not be activated.
+If more than one card is installed, only the first card will be activated.

-The card has two 5pin XLR connectors - 1 (input) male and 1 (output) female.
-There are 2 LED's on the faceplate of the card: The green Power LED which is on when the card is powered, and the green Termination LED which is on when termination is enabled.
+The card has two 5-pin XLR connectors - 1 (input) male and 1 (output) female.
+There are 2 LEDs on the faceplate of the card: The green power LED which is on when the card is powered, and the green termination LED which is on when termination is enabled.

-Input termination (2 Watt, 120 Ohm) is required on the last DMXC card in a loop through configuration. (i.e. only on the last projector).
-Termination may be either hardware (by plugging in a termination dongle, etc) or may be switched in by software, but should not be both.
+Input termination (2 Watt, 120 Ohm) is required on the last DMXC card in a loop through configuration (i.e. only on the last projector).
+Termination may be either hardware (by plugging in a termination dongle, etc) or may be switched by software, but should not be both.
 Software termination is only in place when the projector has AC applied.
 If there are cases where the network is required to be terminated without AC applied to the last projector, then a hardware terminator should be used.

-Refer to Section 3 Operation for information about setting up the ArtNet and DMX interfaces.
+See Section 3 Operation for information about setting up the ArtNET and DMX interfaces.